bvarner/pi485/standalone/README.md

 1. Start off by customizing the resistor values for your LEDs.
 I used [http://ledcalc.com/] to help inspire my choices.
 2. Use KiCad's PCB editor (pcbnew) to customize any footprint changes.
-3. Plot the copper to a PDF.
-Print the [back copper PDF](pi485-B.Cu.pdf) layer on a laser printer, using glossy photo paper.
+3. Print the [back copper](plots/pi485-B.Cu.svg) layer on a laser printer, using glossy photo paper.
-4. Print the silkscreen [front layers to a PDF](pi485-F.pdf).
-Print the PDF on a laser printer, using glossy photo paper.
+4. Print the [front](plots/pi485-brd.svg) layers on a laser printer, using glossy photo paper.
 5. Cut your board (70mm x 100mm)
 6. Transfer the copper printout using a hot iron and some water.... (youtube reference coming).
 Touchup with a resist pen if necessary.
 7. Etch the board.